Ruinan-Ding/OpenAI-Whisper-Transcriber/README.md

 <insert generated text>
 ```

-As of GPT-3.5, it tends to summerize the youtube transcript if it is too long, so you may need to break it into parts and ask ChatGPT to do each individually.
+As of GPT-3.5, it tends to summarize the youtube transcript if it is too long, so you may need to break it into parts and ask ChatGPT to do each individually.

 How to get YouTube transcript:
 https://www.descript.com/blog/article/transcript-of-youtube-videos